christianmartincabucos/movie-management/README.md

 2. Use the application to create, view, edit, and delete movies.
 3. Test file upload by selecting a video file during movie creation or editing.
 4. Play the uploaded video using the video player component.

-For a demo video, please refer to [Demo Video Link] (insert actual link here).